ahmed-khairy/fablab/fablab-info.md

 - Fab Labs provide access to environment, the skills, the materials to allow anyone to make (almost) anything

 ## How many fablab locally and globally
-- There are approximately 1700 fablab around the world
+- There are approximately 1700 fablabs around the world

 ### Arab world
 - There are about 95 fablabs around Arab world